Pwd9000-ML/terraform-azurerm-openai-service/examples/Create_OpenAI_Service_only/README.md

-# Example: Create OpenAI Service and Models
+# Example: Create OpenAI Service Only

-This example module creates a new resource group, new cognitive OpenAI service, and two model deployments.
-It will then run a test to ensure the model deployment is working as expected and save the OpenAI Account and Model deployment details into an Azure Key Vault ready for consumption by other services.
+This example module creates a new resource group, Key Vault and a new cognitive OpenAI service only.
+The OpenAI Account details are saved into an Azure Key Vault ready for consumption by other services.
+No Model Deployments are created.

 ## Workflow